Mexican Street Tacos

 Featured Comment

-Now that I’ve moved to the brisk, cold winter of Chicago, all I think about is the proximity of that taco truck back home in Los Angeles.
+Now that I’ve moved to the brisk, cold winter of Chicago, I can’t stop thinking about the taco trucks in Los Angeles serving authentic Mexican street tacos packed with carne asada, onion, cilantro, and lime.
 But until I can get back to sunny California, here is my rendition of my favorite street tacos that I miss so dearly.
 It’s a super quick recipe using a simple marinade for your skirt steak.
 It just needs 1 hour of marinating before you throw it onto a hot skillet.
 From there, you can top off your tacos with diced onion, cilantro and freshly squeezed lime juice.
 Simple, easy and just perfect.

 - Make-ahead recipe.
 This is an easy peasy one skillet dinner with a simple 1 to 4 hour marinade, great for prepping ahead of time for those busy weeknights.